Parkinson's Disease Caregiver Resources

 By the Davis Phinney Foundation, October 24, 2018

-A 10-part, comprehensive educational program is led by a movement disorder specialist, clinical social worker, registered dietician, and care partner mentors.
-These experts offer education, tools for building self-efficacy, strategies for managing change, and a game plan for navigating the various complications Parkinson’s may throw your way.
+This 10-part comprehensive educational program is led by a movement disorder specialist, clinical social worker, registered dietician, and care partner mentors.
+These experts offer education, tools for building self confidence, strategies for managing change, and a game plan for navigating the various complications Parkinson’s may throw your way.
 In addition to the pre-recorded program, participants receive a 56-page digital (printable PDF) handbook with journal prompts, links to educational materials, foundational content, and homework ideas.

 Parkinson’s Foundation Care Partner Program